wall-xavier/OTN-Simulation/README.md

 This is a work in progress, I am working to bring in support for most main components of an OTN system, eventually bringing it all together to create a fully functioning optical network.

 ## Important Installation Note
-You will need to have maven along with OpenJDK 17 installed on your system to compile and run this program.
+This project targets Java 21 (LTS).
+You will need Maven and an OpenJDK 21 (or a JDK that provides Java 21) installed on your system to compile and run this program.

-Compile the application with:
+Steps:

+    # Verify Java and Maven
+    mvn -v

     # Compile
     mvn package